ozcansamed/testautomation-web/Readme.md

 docker-compose up -d --build
 ```

+> docker compose will read .env files directly and provide them as environment variables to the running services.

 With that docker compose command, you will be starting 3 services;
 - tester (testing framework service),
 - web-app (static app to test, used as is without any changes),